Netflix Proves Itself An Oscar Contender With ’Roma’ Best Picture Nom

 Netflix’s streaming TV prowess ebbs and flows, but what it really wants is to rule the Oscars.
 That latter goal, obviously, has proved more elusive, for as far as TV-focused awards nominations go, Netflix is now regularly stomping the competition, even surpassing HBO for Emmys nods and cleaning up with the Golden Globes this year.
 The Academy Awards have been harder to crack as a streaming service (largely due to the presumption that the Internet’s a cinematic dumping ground).
 So, Netflix has recently focused on producing and streaming what they hoped would be awards-quality fare (while giving these films limited theatrical releases), and that quest has finally paid off with Roma, which landed Netflix’s first Best Picture Oscar nomination on Tuesday morning.

-This most-coveted nomination was actually one of film’s ten total Oscar nods, which also include the following: Best Director (Alfonso Cuarón), Best Foreign-Language Film, Best Cinematography, Best Actress (Yalitza Aparicio), Best Supporting Actress (Marina de Tavira), Best Original Screenplay (Alfonso Cuarón), Best Sound Editing, Best Sound Mixing, and Best Production Design.
+This most-coveted nomination was actually one of film’s ten total Oscar noms, which also include the following: Best Director (Alfonso Cuarón), Best Foreign-Language Film, Best Cinematography, Best Actress (Yalitza Aparicio), Best Supporting Actress (Marina de Tavira), Best Original Screenplay (Alfonso Cuarón), Best Sound Editing, Best Sound Mixing, and Best Production Design.

 This isn’t Netflix’s first rodeo with the Academy, of course, given that Russian doping documentary Icarus (which is on our list of best documentaries on Netflix right now) landed the streamer’s first feature-length Oscar in 2018 (after a total of eight nominations, including four for Mudbound, for 2018).
 Still, Netflix intensified its game and poured a lot of dough into a massive Oscar campaign for Roma.
 The project, of course, hails from Gravity helmer Alfonso Cuarón, who fashioned the film as a love letter to 1970s Mexico.
 It’s a stunning, black-and-white masterpiece, and although some folks aren’t thrilled that not everyone’s able to watch the movie on the big screen, it’s still widely available, globally, to all of Netflix’s estimated 119 million subscribers at the touch of a button.
 That type of exposure should thrill the Academy, given that viewership for the Oscars telecast has become an annual source of ratings doom.